18F/handbook/_pages/policies/detailing-and-offboarding-policies/ttsjobs.md

 **United States Digital Service (USDS)**

 For any TTS staff interested in learning what it’s like to transition from TTS to USDS or just what it's like to work at USDS in general, a few of the TTS alums have offered to make themselves available for some informational discussions.
-If you’re interested in learning more, simply fill out this [USDS Informational Meeting Request form](https://docs.google.com/forms/d/e/1FAIpQLSfzbkhF6ahHv8-mu3BOpl6l7qg_kVyHuGUpDMcA-cPW60BfoQ/viewform?usp=sf_link) and someone from USDS will reach out to get something setup.
+If you’re interested in learning more, simply fill out this [USDS Informational Meeting Request form](https://docs.google.com/forms/d/e/1FAIpQLSfzbkhF6ahHv8-mu3BOpl6l7qg_kVyHuGUpDMcA-cPW60BfoQ/viewform?usp=sf_link) and someone from USDS will reach out to get something set up.

 --------------------------------------------------------------------------------